Plavit/Plavit/README.md

 # Hello there 👋

 My name is Marek and I am a Software Engineer.
-More specifically, I am currently a Technical Team Lead and Researcher in Computer Science, Artificial intelligence & Sustainability and I am also interested in policies and decision making in these fields.
-If you find my expertise useful, don't hesitate to [get in touch 📨](mailto:marek.szeles@gmail.com)!
+I am currently a Technical Team Lead and Researcher in the fields of Computer Science, Artificial intelligence and Sustainability, lately also focusing on policies and the decision making in these fields.
+If you find my expertise useful, don't hesitate to [get in touch 📨](mailto:marek.szeles@eforce.cvut.cz)!

 ## Some basic information about me 🤔
 ### Work 💼
 - 💻 I have 7+ years of work experience in tech and management consulting.
-I am currently not considering new work offers<!--, [let me know your proposals 💌](mailto:marek.szeles@gmail.com)-->.
+I am currently not considering new work offers<!--, [let me know your proposals 💌](mailto:marek.szeles@eforce.cvut.cz)-->.
    - Over 3 years at the Boston Consulting Group finishing as an IT Specialist and technical consultant, later recruited by a client
    - In the following 2 years, I have been overseeing an IT transformation at a major pharma company, ex-BCG client
    - Following that, I co-founded and led a disruptive research team developing autonomous vehicles